diogotcorreia/dist-ledger-sd/README.md

 ## Getting Started

 The overall system is made up of several modules.
-The main server is the _DistLedgerServer_.
+The server's logic is implemented in _DistLedgerServer_.
 The clients are the _User_ and the _Admin_.
 The definition of messages and services is in the _Contract_.
-The future naming server is the _NamingServer_.
+The naming server is the _NamingServer_.
+There's also a _Common_ module, where our custom Logger and Server Resolvers are implemented.
+Note that the _DistLedgerServer_ also contains the logic for the _ServerCoordinator_, which is responsible for coordinating the servers (currently two, in a primary-backup configuration) and ensuring proper information replication.

 See the [Project Statement](https://github.com/tecnico-distsys/DistLedger) for a complete domain and system description.